Organizations

 Three themes form the basis of our research areas:

 Finally, the issue of structuring and deploying alternative organizations, which raises numerous questions at both the micro- and macro-organizational levels: on the one hand, what tensions are observed in these organizations as they seek to establish new balances between social, economic, and environmental dimensions—within their production methods and/or in the products and services they offer?
 How can these tensions be managed to bring about societal transformation?
-In what ways do these dissonances enable the pursuit of multiple objectives?
+How do these dissonances enable the pursuit of multiple objectives?
 On the other hand, how do these organizational and social experiments contribute to broader counter-hegemonic processes capable of generating systemic change?
-In the context of globalization and within global value chains, what roles do hybrid spaces (state/businesses/civil society) play in driving and supporting transformative processes aimed at emancipation?
+In the context of globalization and within global value chains, what roles do hybrid spaces (government/business/civil society) play in driving and supporting transformative processes aimed at emancipation?

-Group leaders
+Group Leaders

 Estelle PELLEGRIN-BOUCHER